 He stares at me, dumbfounded, as if it is completely out of his realm of knowledge for a woman to turn a man like him down.
 And that’s possibly true.
 Not too many women would say no to this beautiful man in front of me.

 “It was very nice to meet you D,” I say, my voice low and intimate too, hopefully letting him down easy.
-I walk away, a little more sway in my step than usual because, hey I’m a woman, and because I know he’s watching because he’s probably sitting there with the same glazed look on his face.
+I walk away, a little more sway in my step than usual because, hey I’m a woman, and because I know he’s watching because he’s probably sitting there with the confused look on his face.
 I check once I get to my car.
 Yep.
 He’s sitting there looking at his hands, like they’ll hold the answer for him.
 I chuckle to myself and shake my head.
 They just don’t get it.

 Who I was back then would have eaten the attention up with a spoon.
-I would have loved the idea of being somewhere with him, the sheer force of both of our respective prescences searing all eyes in the room on us.
+I would have loved the idea of being somewhere with him, the sheer force of both of our respective presences searing all eyes in the room on us.
 I would have loved the idea of being the woman who, out of every beauty in the room, stole his eye and captured his intrigue.
 I would have loved the charm and the confidence, and the it that made it impossible not to watch him.

 But not anymore.
 I want something more than that.
 I don’t know what that something is yet, but I believe I’ll feel it when it passes through.